ionic-team/ionic-docs/docs/reference/support.md

 > ^ Angular 14.x support was added in Ionic v6.1.9.

+**Angular 13+ Support On Older Versions of iOS**

+Angular's support policy for iOS is the two most recent major versions.
+This means that changes to your Angular project may be necessary to use Ionic Angular v4-v6 on iOS 13.
+To support iOS 13, change the project `target` specified in `compilerOptions` in the tsconfig.json to `es5`.
+Without this change an error of `Unexpected token '.' in promiseReactionJob` will occur on app startup in iOS 13.

 #### Ionic React

 | Framework | Required React Version | TypeScript |